awsdocs/aws-lambda-developer-guide/doc_source/env_variables.md

 As mentioned in the previous section, when you deploy your Lambda function, all the environment variables you've specified are encrypted by default after, but not during, the deployment process\.
 They are then decrypted automatically by AWS Lambda when the function is invoked\.
 If you need to store sensitive information in an environment variable, we strongly suggest you encrypt that information before deploying your Lambda function\.

  Fortunately, the Lambda console makes that easier for you by providing encryption helpers that leverage [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/) to store that sensitive information as `Ciphertext`\.
 The Lambda console also provides decryption helper code to decrypt that information for use in your in Lambda function code\.
-For more information, see [Create a Lambda Function Using Environment Variables To Store Sensitive Information](tutorial-env_console.md)\.
+For more information, see [Encrypting Environment Variables Client\-Side in a Lambda Function](tutorial-env_console.md)\.

 ### Error scenarios<a name="env-errors"></a>